purcell3a/shopify-2021/README.md

 5. If a search result has already been nominated, disable its nominate button.

 6. Display a banner when the user has 5 nominations.

+# Stack

+This project is built with React Hooks, Python, HTML, CSS, Bootstrap, Flask, SQLAlchemy